MakieOrg/Makie.jl/docs/src/functions.md

 # Functions

-The follow document lists the primitive plotting functions from `basic_drawing.jl`, and their usage.
+The follow document lists the atomic plotting functions and their usage.
-These are the most atomic operations which one can stack together to form more complex plots.
+These are the most atomic primitive which one can stack together to form more complex plots.

 For styling options of each function, see the keyword arguments list for each function -- consult the [Help functions](@ref).